fsfe/reuse-docs/spec.md

   contain Licensing Information for the same Covered File.
 Available values are:
   - `closest`, the default value when `precedence` is not defined.
-This is an instruction to associate the Licensing Information inside of the Covered Files, if available.
+This is an instruction to associate the Licensing Information inside of the Covered Files (or its adjacent `.license` file), if available.
 If no such Licensing Information is found, then the Licensing Information inside the table of the closest `REUSE.toml` that covers the File is associated.
 This algorithm is applied separately for copyright and for licensing.
 If a table for the same File in a closer `REUSE.toml` file has the `override` precedence, then that precedence is applied, and `closest` is ignored.
 This is effectively a fallback.
   - `aggregate`.
 This is an instruction to always associate the Licensing Information defined in the table with the table's Covered Files.
     Subsequently, the `closest` logic is also applied.